NicholasUH/DSAUniversity/README.md

-# Algos Dungeon
+# DSA University

-Welcome to the Algos Dungeon!
+Welcome to the DSA University!
 This repository is a curated set of data structures and algorithms (DSA) problems taken from LeetCode(Blind 75/Neetcode 150), designed to aid technical interview preparation and deepen understanding of DSA concepts.

 # Categories
 This solutions are seperated into categories based on each problem.
 Categories include but are not limited to: